Shyam-pi/A-Star-Algorithm/README.md

-Certainly!
-Below is a template for a detailed GitHub README file for your repository containing implementations of A* algorithm for both point and mobile robots:

----

 # A* Algorithm Implementations for Point and Mobile Robots

 This repository contains implementations of the A* algorithm for both point and mobile robots.
 A* is a widely-used pathfinding algorithm in robotics and artificial intelligence for finding the shortest path between two points on a graph.